thayerAlshaabi/DeepEye/src/driving_assistant/README.md

 Name | Description
 --- | ---
 **user_interface** | This is a graphical user interface built using Python TkInter.
 For more information  please refer to [GUI](user_interface/README.md).
-**set_prams** | set all parameters passed in from the user interface for the ObjectClassifier class.
 **activate** | capture frames from the screen, and detect objects.
 **threat_classifier** | Evaluate the current situation for any potential threats.